 Ecovie and local partner Heat Transfer Equipment Company (HTE) are proud to have designed and commissioned a greywater system at the Mather Veterans Village near Sacramento, California.
 Using the Intewa AQUALOOP process with its commercial level NSF 350 certification, the system is designed to collect shower, laundry, and lavatory water from a 50 unit affordable housing complex for homeless and disabled veterans.
 Up to 1200 gallons per day of clean, treated water is available for use in grounds irrigation.

-Since the system was commissioned in April and the facility was filled to capacity in June, the AQUALOOP system has been treating greywater to clean NSF 350 standards for subsurface drip irrigation.
+Since the system was commissioned in April, 2016 and the facility was filled to capacity in June, 2016, the AQUALOOP system has been treating greywater to clean NSF 350 standards for subsurface drip irrigation.
+So far, the system has run without maintenance.
 Here are some of the key features of the design.
 Click here for a process schematic:

 - The system is housed in two 1500 gallon underground fiberglass tanks.
 One tank acts as the AQUALOOP bioreactor, collecting water directly from the building and the other holds clean, treated water.
 One advantage of the AQUALOOP design is that it can be put into a wide range of tank configurations, above and below ground, and does not require a separate catchment tank in many cases.